Azerbaijan’s model of interreligious harmony and multiculturalism showcased in a historic visit to California | News.az

 Azerbaijan’s model of interreligious harmony and multiculturalism showcased in a historic visit to California

-News.Az reprints from The Jewish Journal the article headlined 'Azerbaijan’s model of interreligious harmony and multiculturalism showcased in a historic visit
+News.Az reprints an article from Jewish Journal headlined "Azerbaijan’s model of interreligious harmony and multiculturalism showcased in a historic visit to Ca

 I have visited California several times.
 I always remember my visits with great joy, especially the one in 2015, when we received and celebrated the gift of a beautiful new Sefer Torah from the Sinai Temple of Los Angeles for our Mountain Jewish Synagogue in Baku.
 In my recent visit to Los Angeles and San Francisco, in May 2018, I was part of a multifaith delegation from Azerbaijan.
 The delegation was led by Mr. Mubariz Gurbanli, the Chairman of the State Committee for Work with Religious Organizations (SCWRO) of the Republic of Azerbaijan, and included also the leaders of Muslim, European Jewish, Christian Orthodox, and Albanian-Udi Christian communities of Azerbaijan.
 Our purpose was to share Azerbaijan’s unique model of multiculturalism and interreligious harmony and tolerance, and talk about the possibility of lasting peace and understanding among religions.